 In 2014 we moved up to FTC where we competed in Block Party.
 As a rookie team, we made it to Worlds and were nominated for the Think Award (engineering notebook documentation).
 In 2015, we returned to the FIRST® World Championship where we were nominated for the Think and the Control (software and sensors) Awards.
 We also placed in the top 30% of the robot game.

 During our 2017 season, we won the Inspire Award (top award given at a competition) at North Super Regionals.
 From there we went on to compete at the World Championship in St. Louis, where we were the Fourth-Seed Alliance Captain, and made it to the semi-finals.
 In 2018 we competed in Relic Recovery; we went on to win the Connect Award (professional connections) at the Detroit World Championship.
-Last season, 2019, was Rover Ruckus.
-We once again made it to Worlds and were finalists for the Connect Award.
+In 2019 (Rover Ruckus), we once again made it to Worlds and were finalists for the Connect Award.
+In 2020, we competed in Skystone and won the Inspire Award (top award) at IL state.
+Unfortunately, we did not compete at the World Championship due to Covid.
+We competed virtually in Ultimate Goal in 2021 where we won the Inspire Award at IL State.
+Last year in 2022, we competed in Freight Frenzy and won the Connect Award (professional connections) at IL State.

 Our mission statement is: "To learn all we should, share what we know, and mentor whom we can.
 We want to glorify God, and in doing so, leave a legacy beyond our own FTC experience."